 - Save Both Worlds: Rant on juxtaposed worlds.

 - Science Fantasy: Science fiction and fantasy hybrids.

 - Sci-Fi Ghetto: Why I get impatient with clichéd fantasy. <— Limyaael's original rant.

-- Slap-Slap-Kiss: aversion: Non-bickering, non-love at first sight relationships
+- Slap-Slap-Kiss: Averted-Non-bickering, non-love at first sight relationships.

-- Sociopathic Hero: Rant on creating likeable bastard characters; Rant on sociopathic characters
+- Sociopathic Hero: Rant on creating likable bastard characters; Rant on sociopathic characters.